 AMVP based block vector prediction will be investigated in this test.
 Either a spatial neighboring BV or default vector is used as block vector predictor.

+3.3.B IBC block vector coding

 Test 3.5: BV difference coding (JCTVC-Q0095, MediaTek)

 The modified context modeling method for coding IBC block vector difference (BVD) will be investigated in this test.
 Additional contexts are assigned for coding the prefix bins used for representing the absolute value of the BVD component.
 The variations with reduced contexts will also be evaluated.